On This Page

 The apartment we stayed in was located inside a sleek looking building with stone detailing and large windows.
 We had to buzz in as well as show identification each time we entered the building.

 The condo was very modern, we were greeted with stainless steel appliances, leather couches, and tasteful rod-iron decor.
 Updated tile-work and counter-tops adorned the kitchen and bathrooms.
 A huge walk-in closet was in the bedroom.
 Several large windows with no screens lined the outward facing rooms.
-(Based on personal experience I would assume this to be an indication that there is was no AC during the summer months.)
+(I would assume this to be an indication that there is was no AC during the summer months.)
 The bed was a large queen-sized foam mattress with crisp white sheets, stacked high with fluffy white pillows.
 Maybe I was a bit delusional at this point from the lack of sleep and rigorous physical activities of our last few days spent in Cusco, but it very closely resembled a cloud.
 Time for a siesta.

 We slept in past 8 am the next morning for the first time the whole trip.
 We felt rejuvenated.
 I was finally coming down from what I believe was an altitude induced sinus irritation from our time spent in the Andes and ready to explore Miraflores.